skoona/skn_utils/README.md

      'x = obj["value1"]'
      'x = obj[:value1]'

- - enables serialization by avoiding the use of ''singleton_class'' methods which breaks Serializers:
+ - enables serialization by avoiding the use of ''singleton_class'' methods, #attr_accessor, which breaks Serializers:
     Serializer supports #to_hash, and standard Marshall''ing.
 Notice use of #to_hash to convert object back to a Ruby Hash before using #to_json and #to_xml; presumed to be methods enabled on the standard Ruby Hash class.